StrengthsFinder 2.0: Discover Your CliftonStrengths

-- For leaders: Utilize the results and utilize your team!
-A how-to-work-with-others section for each strength will help you help them thrive and flourish.
+- For leaders: Use the results and leverage the strengths of your team!
+A how-to-work-with-others section for each strength will help you ensure they thrive and flourish.

 Here’s a compilation of my co-worker’s results (names have been changed):

 Assigning the task to anyone else would be a mistake.
-Rachel, for example, miserable with the selling aspect, could potentially sink the whole endeavor along with her morale.
+Rachel, for example, would be miserable with the promotion and outreach aspect, and could potentially sink the whole endeavor along with her morale.

-A wise and strategic leader would instead assign Rachel a project that benefitted from her behind the scenes talents.
-Another approach might consider how she and Andrew’s working styles complemented each other on the same project.
+A wise and strategic leader would instead assign Rachel a project that benefited from her behind the scenes talents.
+Another approach might consider how her and Andrew’s working styles complemented each other on the same project.

-Asked to evaluate the usefulness of workplace personality tests in general, one co-worker shared:
+Asked to evaluate the usefulness of workplace personality tests in general, one of my co-workers shared:

 They can be great — if the assessments end up actually being utilized.
 A lot of times people take these tests, get their results, share them, and then forget about them.
 Imagine if leadership, tasks, and follow-through were all box-ticked based on the result of each team member’s personality.
 Imagine if our strengths were put to use: someone else could take up the slack for our so-called “weaknesses” – because that would be their strength.